GoProperly/js-proper-logger/README.md

 The way the `ProperLogger` works is that when a method is called it writes a message in a JSON format to the `Console`.
-These messages written to the console are then collected by `CloudWatch` which we then to create dashboard and/or understand what happened when something goes wrong.
+These messages written to the console are then collected by `CloudWatch` which we then use to create dashboards and/or understand what happened when something goes wrong.

 The 4 levels of logging loosely correspond to Python's levels of logging: